Skip to Main Content

 Create an Accessible Word Document

-What is the Accessibility Checker?
+What is the Accessibility Assistant?

-Limitations of the Accessibility Checker
+Limitations of the Accessibility Assistant

-While the built in Accessibility Checker is helpful to ensure you avoid certain issues, it has limitations because it does not have an understanding of context and purpose.
+While the built in Accessibility Assistant is helpful to ensure you avoid certain issues, it has limitations because it does not have an understanding of context and purpose.
 Always remember to do the following checks yourself:

 • Headings: ensure your headings are properly structured and have descriptive and unique names.
 See the Headings page for more information.